 Over six consecutive Tuesday evenings, you’ll learn the key elements of novel-writing, including creating vivid characters, writing sharp dialogue, drafting and editing.
 Each week involves a mixture of tuition and practical exercises, and in one session, you’ll have the opportunity to receive feedback on your writing.
 You’ll also be set a manageable amount of homework between some (but not all) sessions, enabling you to improve your writing technique, as well as a few expert tips on getting your novel into print.

 By the end of the six weeks, you’ll have a toolkit of skills to help you craft your story page by page, plus the inspiration to continue work on your novel after the course.
 If you’ve got an idea for a novel, or have already started working on one, this comprehensive programme will give you a new sense of creative direction, as well as a host of skills to unlock your true potential – and write the novel you know you’re capable of writing.

 This six-week course provides the perfect environment to develop your idea for a novel.
 You’re encouraged to arrive at the class with a rough outline or synopsis of the novel you want to start writing, or have already started working on.

-The outline you bring to the class doesn’t need to be fully formed, and shouldn’t be more than one-page long.
+The outline you bring to the class doesn’t need to be fully formed and shouldn’t be more than a page long.
 There’ll be valuable opportunities to work on your synopsis during the first two weeks of the course.

 Week 1 – Creating characters

 Characters are at the heart of all good fiction.
-Ross has created some of the most memorable and distinctive characters of recent years, from Sam Marsdyke, the solitary young farmer in God’s Own Country (shortlisted for nine literary awards) to Mike Little, the former shipbuilder in Waterline, his critically acclaimed second novel.
+Ross has created some memorable and distinctive characters, including Sam Marsdyke, the solitary young farmer in God’s Own Country (shortlisted for nine literary awards), and Mike Little, the former shipbuilder in Waterline, Ross’s critically acclaimed second novel.